 JK Rowling could have easily interpetted these rejections as meaning she had failed at attempting to get her book published.
-If she’d taken even just one of those rejections at face value, and instead of learning from each of them to build her resilience and to keep trying she decided to accept it wasn’t going to get published, where would she be now?
-We’ll never know that answer, although we could make a pretty good guess she wouldn’t be such a revered world renowned author with a net worth of $650 million, as that has all predominantly stemmed from the success of the Harry Potter books.
+If she'd taken even just one of those rejections at face value (and instead of learning from each of them to build her resilience and to keep trying, she decided to accept it wasn't going to get published), where would she be now?
+We'll never know that answer, although we could make a pretty good guess she wouldn't be such a world renowned author with a net worth of $650 million, which has all predominantly stemmed from the success of the Harry Potter books.

 What can be said with absolute certainty is that for the rest of the world it would have meant:

 • No Harry Potter books

 • No Platform 9 3/4 to take your photo with a Kings Cross

 • No Quidditch World Cup (yes, apparently thats an actual thing in real life)

 • Also, think of the knock on effects to others - for example the careers of those like Daniel Radcliffe and Emma Watson - would they be on stage and in big screen films now if they hadn't started out on the Harry Potter film sets?

 (If you don't like any of the Harry Potter books or films then maybe all of the above not happening would be a good thing!
 However, for the point I'm trying to illustrate, if you could do me a favour and for a couple of minutes just try to pretend that you would love to have a Nimbus 2000 broomstick and a magic wand, that'd be great).